Water Outages & Advisory Areas

 Des Moines Water Works uses an Automated Notification System to notify customers of various emergencies via automated telephone message.
 The alerts are geographically defined and can include emergencies such as water outages, boil advisories and important public health or safety notifications.
 Recipients’ Caller ID will display Des Moines Water Works (515) 283-8700.
 It is very important that Des Moines Water Works has your current phone number(s) on file in order to communicate in such emergencies.
 Call Des Moines Water Works at (515) 283-8700 to ensure your phone number(s) on file is current.

-You can listen to the emergency message and view the affected area map for current advisory areas:
+You can view and listen to the emergency message and see the affected area map for current advisory areas below:

 Main Breaks